stacksjs/stacks/apps/site/README.md

-# Docs
+# The Site

-This folder contains the documentation for the library.
-It also contains the code to build the documentation site which may or may not be easily deployed to Vercel/Netlify.
+The web presence of your component library.
+It is the source to build the site for the docs of the library.
+Consequently, the docs live here as well.

+Easily deployed to Vercel/Netlify.

 WIP